CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/30scoring/implementation.md

 #### Ability to Ban Addresses Risk Score
 The ability to ban specific addresses is described in the [Ability to Ban Addresses](../20categories/30implementation/ban-address.md) section.

-This is currently not accounted for and should be scored as 0.
+This capability is in contrast to the censorship resistance property that is of utmost importance to many protocols.
+So as to not downrank protocols that strive to provide censorship resistance over protocols that provide the ability to ban addresses, the ability to ban addresses is not scored.
+As such, the Ability to Ban Addresses Risk Score is always 0.